dhrxvjhx/Dertin/README.md

 Star the Repositry if you like the work

 ### [Features ](https://github.com/dhrxvjhx/Dertin/wiki/Features)
-* Direct access to 6-Websites with Search Features
+· Direct access to 6-Websites with Search Features<br/>
-* Google Search
+· Google Search<br/>

 ## Setting Up